Non-prescription food for diabetic cats—the natural ally in the fight against feline diabetes

 - Health condition

-You can expect the first delivery in no time, with no additional shipping fees!
+You can expect the first cat food delivery in no time, with no additional shipping fees!
 Once your feline companion meows in approval, you’ll receive monthly deliveries of delicious Untamed meals around the same date every month.
-If there’s an issue with the box or you change your mind about one of the dishes, you can always make adjustments from your account.
+If there’s an issue with the cat food subscription box or you change your mind about one of the dishes, you can always make adjustments from your account.

 Something smells pawsitively delicious!